How Vitamin C and D foods help improve your mood

 Sources

-3. National Institutes of Health (https://ods.od.nih.gov/factsheets/VitaminD-HealthProfessional), last access in May 2021
+- National Institutes of Health (https://ods.od.nih.gov/factsheets/VitaminD-HealthProfessional), last accessed in October 2022

-4. National Institutes of Health (https://ods.od.nih.gov/factsheets/VitaminC-HealthProfessional), last access in May 2021
+- National Institutes of Health (https://ods.od.nih.gov/factsheets/VitaminC-HealthProfessional), last accessed in October 2022